We Can Help you Graduate High School. Go to College. Get a Degree. Get an Apartment. Find a Job. Build Relationships.

 - Alumni events including the Annual Pathways Christmas Eve Celebration

-If you are a Pathways Program Alumni, please contact Charmaine Jackson for more information – email@example.com or 213.580.1833.
+If you are a Pathways Program Alumni, please contact Romana Veera for more information – email@example.com or 213-507-3428.

-United Friends offers an 11-year education support continuum that follows LA County foster youth from the seventh grade through the completion of a Bachelor’s Degree.
-Starting as early as the 7th grade and following students through college graduation, we provide academic preparation and other forms of support to and through college.
+United Friends offers an 11-year education support continuum that follows LA County foster youth from the sixth grade through the completion of a Bachelor’s Degree.
+Starting as early as the 6th grade and following students through college graduation, we provide academic preparation and other forms of support to and through college.
 Activities include college counseling, workshops, college tours, enrichment and social activities, tutoring, as well as emergency and enrichment grants.
-Students can join in grades 7-8, at the end of grade 10 or as a community college student planning to transfer to a bachelor’s degree granting institution within two years.
+Students can join at any point along their educational journey.
+If grade level is at capacity at the time of referral, student may be placed on a waitlist.

 - Long-term relationships – to surround you with a community of people who care deeply about you and your future.